OpenAtom-Linyaps/linyaps-doc/docs/en/guide/debug/faq.md

 1. When the application runs to read the application installation resource file under `/usr/share`, why does the reading fail?

-   Linglong applications run in a sandbox environment, and the application data will be mounted to `/opt/apps/<appid>`/.
+   Linglong applications run in a container, and the application data will be mounted to `/opt/apps/<appid>`/.
 Only system data will exist in the `/usr/share` directory, and there will be no application-related data.
 Therefore, reading directly from `/usr/share` will fail.
 Suggested processing: Use the `XDG_DATA_DIRS` environment variable to read resources, and `/opt/apps/<appid>/files/share` will exist in this environment variable search path.

 2. The font library file cannot be found when the application is running?
 Why can the corresponding font library be read when the `deb` package is installed?